 Enforcement: After recognition has been granted and a new Massachusetts judgment has entered, the creditor may pursue all post judgment remedies available to Massachusetts judgment creditors.
 Even before Massachusetts judgment has entered, we pursue pre-judgment security to make it more likely to get paid when the foreign judgment becomes a Massachusetts judgment.

 In the United States of America, states are required to honor judgments of other states as decided by their courts.
-However, as noted above, in states like Massachusetts creditors must go through a sometimes-lengthy legal process in order to domesticate judgments.
+However, as noted above, in states like Massachusetts, creditors must go through a sometimes-lengthy legal process in order for judgment enforcement to be domesticated.
 Skilled attorneys have the knowledge and experience to make this happen in as little time as possible using some of the tactics listed below:

 - Immediately and thoroughly investigate the debtor to determine what assets may be located in Massachusetts